seancairns14/UTDMyPossibilities/README.md

   - Aggregated response ratings using a 5-star system.
   - Filtering capabilities to drill down into specific metrics.

-## Viewing the Report
+## Viewing the Dashboard
-For a detailed breakdown of the methodology and findings, please refer to the full report:
+For a detailed breakdown of the methodology and findings, please refer to the full Dashboard:

 📄 [MyPossibilities.pdf](./MyPossibilities.pdf)

-This document provides an in-depth explanation of the dashboard's structure, the survey analysis, and key insights derived from the data.

 ## Future Enhancements
 - Implementing additional interactive filters for specific therapy types.